wdelfuego/nova-datetime/README.md

    ```

 ### Formatting individual `DateTime` fields
+The examples below assume that the Eloquent model used for the Nova resource has an attribute named 'attribute'.

 The `withDateFormat` helper is added automatically to all `DateTime` fields in your project (including Nova's own, so you don't have to use a custom DateTime field) and allows you to directly set the format you want the field to be displayed in:

 ```